IBM-Developer-Advocacy-India/openshift-101/README.md

 # The Ultimate Kubernetes with RedHat OpenShift workshop series: Webcast 1

 This part of the workshop is divided in two sections:

-1)Accessing IBM Cloud - the Free Lite Account
+1. Accessing IBM Cloud - the Free Lite Account

-2)Getting started on Openshift Platform
+2. Getting started on Openshift Platform
    - Working with the OpenShift Web Console
    - Working with the oc command line tool

 ## Accessing IBM Cloud - the Free Lite Account

 This section will help you in accessing IBM Cloud with a free lite account.

-1) Sign up on IBM Cloud or login here : http://ibm.biz/kwrowt-101
+#### 1. Sign up on IBM Cloud or login here : http://ibm.biz/kwrowt-101

-#### You created a new IBM Cloud lite account
+You created a new IBM Cloud lite account Congratulations!
-Congratulations!
 You have created a new IBM Cloud lite account.
 Now you can use it for free, taking advantage of its free tier.
 ![Thanks](images/Thanks.png)

 #### 2. Activate your account

 Click on the confirmation link in the email you received from IBM to activate your cloud account.
 Make sure you check the spam folder in your email.
 Now you are ready to access your IBM Cloud Dashboard, and check the Next Steps section.

 #### Next Steps

 When you have successfully finished sign up process - you are ready for the next steps.
 Please claim your pre-provisioned cluster, and set up your environment for the labs.

 ## Getting started on Openshift Platform